At the April Meeting we had two programs presented:

 If you need help with your log submittal or you are interested in more information or his power point summary contact Ron by email.

-We start the year still in the Covid 19 pandemic (No Donald, it wasn't over by last Easter).
-So our breakfast meetings continue to be canceled and our board meeting are being held online on the first Saturday of the month:
+We start the year still in the Covid 19 pandemic (No Donald, it wasn't over by Easter 2020).
+So our breakfast meetings continue to be canceled and our board meetings are being held online on the first Saturday of the month**:

 Board meetings were held on: